 Recently though it’s dawned on me that my children will have very different memories of their childhood and childhood home.

-I noticed that my 9 year old, 6 year old and 2 year old never use the word “home” when referring to where they live.
+I noticed that they never use the word “home” when referring to where they live.
 It’s always Mums house or Dads house.

 I tried explaining to them that they’re very lucky as they have 2 homes but my sensitive 6 year old says Dads house doesn’t feel like home as I don’t live there anymore and my house doesn’t feel like home as Dad’s not there.